Background pattern

 Do not take Ulceral:

-• if you are allergic to omeprazole or any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to omeprazole or any of the other ingredients of this medicine (listed in section 6).

-• if you are allergic to medications that contain proton pump inhibitors (e.g. pantoprazole, lansoprazole, rabeprazole, esomeprazole).
+• if you are allergic to medicines that contain proton pump inhibitors (e.g., pantoprazole, lansoprazole, rabeprazole, esomeprazole).

-• if you are taking a medication that contains nelfinavir (used to treat HIV infection).
+• if you are taking a medicine that contains nelfinavir (used to treat HIV infection).

 Warnings and precautions

-• you have stomach pain or indigestion.
+• Stomach pain or indigestion.

-• you start vomiting food or blood.
+• Vomiting food or blood.

-• you have severe or persistent diarrhea, as omeprazole has been associated with a slight increase in infectious diarrhea.
+• If you have severe or persistent diarrhea, as omeprazole has been associated with a slight increase in infectious diarrhea.

-• you have severe liver problems.
+• Severe liver problems.

-• you are scheduled to have a specific blood test (Cromogranin A).
+• If you are scheduled to have a specific blood test (Chromogranin A).

 Children

-Taking Ulceral with other medications
+Taking Ulceral with other medicines

-Inform your doctor or pharmacist if you are taking any of the following medications:
+Tell your doctor or pharmacist if you are taking any of the following medicines:

-• ketoconazole, posaconazole, itraconazole, or voriconazole (used to treat fungal infections)
+• Ketoconazole, posaconazole, itraconazole, or voriconazole (used to treat fungal infections)

-• digoxin (used to treat heart problems)
+• Digoxin (used to treat heart problems)

-• diazepam (used to treat anxiety, relax muscles, or epilepsy)
+• Diazepam (used to treat anxiety, relax muscles, or in epilepsy)

-• rifampicin (used to treat tuberculosis)
+• Rifampicin (used to treat tuberculosis)

-• atazanavir (used to treat HIV infection)
+• Atazanavir (used to treat HIV infection)

-• tacrolimus (in cases of organ transplantation)
+• Tacrolimus (in cases of organ transplantation)

 • St. John's Wort (Hypericum perforatum) (used to treat mild depression)

-• cilostazol (used to treat intermittent claudication)
+• Cilostazol (used to treat intermittent claudication)

-• saquinavir (used to treat HIV infection)
+• Saquinavir (used to treat HIV infection)

-• clopidogrel (used to prevent blood clots)
+• Clopidogrel (used to prevent blood clots (thrombi))

-• erlotinib (used to treat cancer)
+• Erlotinib (used to treat cancer)

 Taking Ulceral with food and drinks